PHGameStudio/phgamestudio.github.io/resources/git-guide.md

 toc: true
 ---

+Watch [Git Will Finally Make Sense After This](https://youtu.be/Ala6PHlYjmw) for an explanation of how git works.
+The guide below is for useful commands.

 # Guide to Git

 *This guide goes over the most important commands, see a full manual [here](https://wiki.archlinux.org/title/Git)*